uqcyber/NodeJSFuzzing/README.md

 ```
 $ docker-compose exec apostrophe node app apostrophe-users:add admin admin
 ```
 The above command will add the user `admin` (first parameter) to the group `admin` (second parameter).
-After that you need to enter the password for this account.
+After that you need to enter the password for this account (please use `demo` for admin to suit the auth script).
 Instructions taken from [here](https://github.com/apostrophecms/apostrophe-boilerplate#getting-started-with-docker).

 ## Further instructions
 - The `docker-compose.yml` files use the already built Docker images available in this repo's registry.
 If you want to build the images on your own, the detailed instructions are available in [app_docker](app_docker/).